Evolution of networks with multiple junctions: Long time behavior

 \section{Long time behavior}

 Since we can repeat the restarting procedure at every singular time, either the flow naturally ends at some time $\widehat{T}$ (for instance, if the whole network collapses and vanishes, as $t\to \widehat{T}$) or we found ourselves in some of the situations described in Section~\ref{resum} where we have to decide how to continue the flow (related to the behavior at the boundary of $\Omega$), or we have an increasing sequence of singular--restarting times $T_i$ for the evolution of the network $\SS_t$.
-In this latter case it follows by the ``topological'' conclusions in the previous section that among these times $T_i$, the number of the ones such that we have a non--standard transition is actually finite and depending only on $\SS_0$ (indeed if a transition is non--standard, then at least one region vanishes during the transition and $\SS_0$ can have only a finite number of regions).
+In this latter case it follows by the ``topological'' conclusions in the previous section that among these times $T_i$, the number of the ones such that we have a non--standard transition is actually finite and depends only on $\SS_0$ (indeed, if a transition is non--standard, then at least one region vanishes during the transition and $\SS_0$ can have only a finite number of regions).
 Instead, we cannot conclude the same for the number of standard transitions that a priori could be infinite.
 Even worse, notice that Theorem~\ref{evolnonreg} does not give any estimate on the (short) time of existence of the restarted flow, which means that we are not able to say in general if and when another singularity could appear after the restarting time.
-Hence, in particular, we are also not able to exclude that the singular times (associated to standard transitions) actually may ``accumulate'', not even for a tree--like network when all the possible singularities are exactly standard transitions.
+In particular, we are also not able to exclude that the singular times (associated to standard transitions) ``accumulate'', not even for a tree--like network when all the possible singularities are standard transitions.

-The following figures shows some examples of these (maybe) possible situations.
+The following figures show some examples of these (maybe) possible situations.

-In all these examples (where there is a sort of ``duality'' between the two involved networks) we do not know if this kind of ``oscillatory phenomenon'' can happen infinite times (possibly even discrete in the case of the tree).
+In all these examples (where there is a sort of ``duality'' between the two involved networks: lens--island, theta--eyeglasses and between the only two possible trees connecting four points) we do not know if this kind of ``oscillatory phenomenon'' can happen infinitely many times.

-\begin{oprob} Let us assume that the ``boundary'' curves do not collapse during the flow. \begin{itemize} \item The number of singular times is finite? \item The singular times can accumulate? \item If the flow does not fully vanish at some time (for instance, if some boundary curves are present), it can defined for every positive time? \end{itemize} \end{oprob}
+\begin{oprob} Let us assume that the ``boundary'' curves do not collapse during the flow. \begin{itemize} \item The set of singular times is finite? \item The set of singular times is discrete (i.e. it has no accumulation points)? \item Can the flow be defined for every positive time? \end{itemize} \end{oprob}